tek/hix/readme.md

 A set of tools for developing on a Haskell project with Nix build.
 Provides out-of-the-box setup for package overrides, `ghcid`, `haskell-language-server`, [thax], and `cabal upload`.

+**Warning** This is still under construction, subject to breaking changes, unstable, and very specific to the author's workflow.

 # Basic usage

 `flake.nix`: